Flexksx/Formal-Languages-Labs/Regex/README.md

 ## Objectives:

-1.Write and cover what regular expressions are, what they are used for.
+1. Write and cover what regular expressions are, what they are used for.
 2. Take your variant code
 3. Write a code that will generate valid combinations of symbols conform given regular expressions (examples will be shown).
 4. In case you have an example, where symbol may be written undefined number of times, take a limit of 5 times (to evade generation of extremely long combinations)